pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods/markov-chain-monte-carlo/metropolis-hastings-mh.md

 Hence, the transition probability of going from state $a$ (i.e. sampling $a$) to state $b$ (i.e. sampling $b$) is the probability of sampling $b$ after $a$ and then accepting $b$.
 Mathematically, it is given by: $g(b|a) A(a \rightarrow b)$

 # Defining the acceptance probability
 How should the acceptance probability a.k.a. the transition probability $A$ be defined?
-Here, we use the detailed balance condition seen in MCMC (see: ["Detailed balance condition" from "Markov chain Monte Carlo"](#detailed-balance-condition)).
+Here, we use the detailed balance condition seen in MCMC (see: ["Detailed balance condition" from _Markov chain Monte Carlo (MCMC)_](https://github.com/pranigopu/mastersProject/blob/main/conceptual-notes/bayesian-inference/sampling-methods/markov-chain-monte-carlo-mcmc/README.md#detailed-balance-condition)).
 Let $T(u|v)$ be the transition probability from state $v$ to state $u$, and let $\Theta$ be the sample space.
 Then, by the detailed balance condition:

 $p(a) T(b|a) = p(b) T(a|b) \text{ } \forall a \in \Theta,  \text{ } \forall b \in \Theta$